davidlin4171/FastNote/README.md

 # FastNote

-Flask app that allows users to create accounts to store their own personalized notes.
+Simple Flask app that allows users to create accounts to store their own personalized notes.